racherb/watcher/README.md

 - [x] Configuration of the file watcher conditions
 - [x] Validation of the minimum expected size of a file
 - [x] Detection of anomalies in the observation of the file
+- [x] :new: Injection of atomic functions on the watcher list

 ## Prerequisites